-SPTM 200 Sport Management Internship I 3 cr.
-This course will introduce students to hands on practical experience in the field of sport management.
+Sport Management Internship I SPTM 200 This course will introduce students to hands on practical experience in the field of sport management.
 Students will be placed at an on-site location to develop skills learned in the classroom and developed within the professional work setting.
 All students will have a direct on-site supervisor to assist in the development of the professional experience.